In part 1 we looked at the myth of ‘unstoppable code’.

 Step 1: Great Minds Think Alike

 You call your friends around the globe and compare notes.
 Turns out they’ve all independently reached the same conclusion: they also think it would be good to get rid of Bitcoin if possible because, on balance, it’s a bad thing for society.
-Non-petty criminal usage continues to grow geometrically year on year, it undermines AML laws, counter-terrorism efforts, international sanctions, the tax system, the ability to influence the economy via control of the money supply, the ability to respond to economic shocks and maintain financial stability, etc. and it has to forever chew through tonnes of chips and energy to do all that.
+Non-petty criminal usage continues to grow geometrically year on year, it undermines AML laws, counter-terrorism efforts, international sanctions, the tax system, the ability to influence the economy via control of the money supply, respond to economic shocks and maintain financial stability, etc. and it has to forever chew through tonnes of chips and electricity to do all that.

 Plus it seems that North Korea has been building up a sizeable Bitcoin war chest for a long time now (via its Lazarus Group stealing from people and ransomwaring hospitals, amongst other things).
 We hardly need NK and other malicious actors becoming ultra-rich via such obviously destructive activity.